This is the complete list of features currently available in Yag.

 - for painting: paint any shape in one click

-- Procedural scenes randomly generated with a seed and many parameters
+- Procedural dungeons randomly generated with a seed and many parameters

-- Hand crafted scenes (Yag proposes a mini dungeon editor to build your dungeons)
+- Hand crafted dungeons (Yag proposes a mini dungeon editor to build your dungeons)

-- Scenes can be generated procedurally, or hand crafted from scratch, or a mix of both.
+- Dungeons can be generated procedurally, or hand crafted from scratch, or a mix of both.

-- Many different themes to apply to the scene.
+- Many different themes to apply to dungeons.

-- By varying the seed, themes, and many other parameters, you can get an infinity of different scenes
+- By varying the seed, themes, and many other parameters, you can get an infinity of different dungeons

-- The settings of any scene can be save independently in csv format (the separator can be modified) to be reused in any other save.
+- The settings of any dungeon can be saved independently in csv format (the separator can be modified) to be reused in any other save.

 - Time of the day can be set manually, the sun moves in the sky with dynamic lighting and shadows

 - Weather effects (leaves, rain, snow, hail, blizzard, lightning storm…)